How to check What to look for Caring for your skin

 Fortunately, performing a skin check is easy if you know what to look out for.
 Use the ABCDE guide below, and make it a habit to examine your skin, and your partner's skin, at the beginning of every season.

 Follow these five steps to examine your skin.

 Examine body front and back in mirror.

 Lift your arms to check your face, head, neck, armpits and the sides of your body.

-(Women) Lift each breast to check the underside.
+Lift each breast (if applicable) to check the underside.